Jeremy Irvine: Career

-In April 2011, Variety reported that Irvine had been cast as Pip in a 2012 film adaptation of Great Expectations by Charles Dickens.
-In October 2011, The Hollywood Reporter announced that he was set to play the young Eric Lomax in the film production of The Railway Man.
-He earned a reputation as a method actor after he went for two months without food, losing around 2 stone, and performed his torture scene stunts in The Railway Man.
+In April 2011, Variety reported that Irvine had been cast as Pip in a 2012 film adaptation of Great Expectations.
+In October 2011, The Hollywood Reporter announced that he was set to play the young Eric Lomax in the The Railway Man.
+He earned a reputation as a method actor after going two months without food, losing around 2 stone, and performing torture scene stunts in The Railway Man.
 He then starred in the independent film Now Is Good.
-In February 2013, Variety stated that he had been cast in a film based on the novel The World Made Straight.
-Also in 2013, he was cast as Daniel Grigori in the film Fallen, based on the young adult series by Lauren Kate.
+In February 2013, Variety stated that he had been cast in a film based on The World Made Straight.
+Also in 2013, he was cast as Daniel Grigori in Fallen, based on the young adult series by Lauren Kate.

 On 12 August 2014, Deadline reported that Irvine had been cast as Percy Bysshe Shelley in Mary Shelley's Monster.
-In November 2015, he starred in Don Broco's music video for the song "Nerve".
-He attended the same school, Bedford Modern, as the band's members.
+In November 2015, he starred in Don Broco's music video for "Nerve".
+He attended Bedford Modern School, the same school as the band's members.
 The following month, he joined the cast of Billionaire Boys Club.
 In July 2017, he confirmed that he had joined the cast of The Last Full Measure.
 In 2018, he portrayed the younger version of Sam Carmichael in Mamma Mia!
 Here We Go Again.
 In 2019, he starred as John Randolph Bentley in the USA Network television series Treadstone.
-In May 2021, he was cast as Alan Scott in the HBO Max live-action television series Lanterns, based on various Green Lantern characters.
-In February 2024, it was announced that he had been cast as Henry Beauchamp in the Outlander prequel series Outlander: Blood of My Blood.
-He is also set to portray James Sunderland in the upcoming horror film Return to Silent Hill, based on the Silent Hill video games.
+In February 2024, it was announced that Irvine had been cast as Henry Beauchamp in the Outlander prequel Outlander: Blood of My Blood.
+He portrayed James Sunderland in the horror film Return to Silent Hill (2026), based on the Silent Hill video games.
+He will star in The Light Fantastic, a ballroom dancing comedy directed by Chris Cottam.